-An impairment test was carried out on the Group's intangible assets as on December 31, 2023.
+An impairment test was carried out on the Group's intangible assets as on December 31, 2024.
 The main share of the intangible and tangible fixed assets relates to the operations in Africa, Middle East, and Europe.
 For this purpose, a discounted cash flow model has been used extending over a 5-year period.
 A few variables are simulated in the model.
 Among the more important assumptions are growth in EBITDA and the yield required.
-The base assumption regarding the growth in EBITDA is 5% and the yield required is 12 % per year.
-The result of the base assumptions is that no impairment is required at the year-end 2023.